 Nichole Rogers, Founder

 Nichole Rogers vast experience in both the public and private sector has allowed her to build relationships within institutions to drive positive change.

 She recently accepted a Mayor appointed position as the City of Albuquerque’s African-American Community Liaison and comes to the City from her previous role at UNM Hospitals in the Department of Nursing Excellence as a Staff Development Specialist.
-Ms. Rogers background in customer service, leadership development and process improvement has given her a passion for capacity building.
+Ms. Rogers background in financial services, customer service, leadership development and process improvement has given her a passion for capacity building.
 Nichole is known to be a positive influence, whose super powers are removing communication barriers to promote effective resolutions.
 In addition to that, she is a master at getting individuals to connect with each-other on deeper genuine level.
 Her passion is improving the experience for people of African descent in New Mexico.
 Welstand Foundation was founded to fill the gaps for our children by first opening a behavioral health home, then transitional living housing units.

 Toyese Oyeyemi, Chairman of the Board